greydevv/pytyper/DOCUMENTATION.md

 ### round_down

-`round_down` will round a float down to a specified amount of decimal places.
+`round_down` rounds a float down to a specified amount of decimal places.

 - Required parameters (1):
   - **n** (*float*)